rpgreview/papersandpaychecks/pnp.md

 A Climb check is necessary every round whenever a character is required to move along a steep incline, defined as 50 degrees or more.
 Encumbrance penalties apply to Climb checks.

-There is a modifier to the climb check depending on the angle of the incline.
-Handholds are *required* for any incline of 90 degrees or more.

-50 degrees to 59 degrees: +2
-60 degrees to 69 degrees: +1
-70 degrees to 79 degrees: +0
-80 degrees to 89 degrees: -1
-90 degrees to 109 degrees: -2
-110 degrees to 139 degrees: -3
-140 degrees to 180 degrees: -4

-There are also modifiers on the type of surface:

-Smooth worked material with no handholds: -4
-Rough surface, such as a crumbling building or natural rock: -2 Very rough surface with handholds and footholds (e.g., rope, etc): +0 Normal climbable surface (e.g., rigging, tree etc): +2 A ladder on a stable surface: +4

-A character with one limb missing or unavailable has a penalty of -2 for climbing, and -4 for two limbs missing (it is difficult, but far from impossible for a paraplegic to climb).

-If the character has a critical success they can move up to 1/2 their normal speed.
-If they succeed, or succeed with consequences, they can move at 1/4 of their normal rate.
-If they fail, they do not move at all.
-If they critically fail, they will fall.

-If a character falls each second after that they may attempt at a -5 DEX test to stabilise themselves and grab onto something (i.e., at 5m, 20m, 125m).
-That 'something' will probably be the big and friendly ground.
-Being attached by a rope to something stable is advisable when climbing any significant distance.

-A character's Dexterity for the purpose of avoiding physical damage, is equal to the movement modifiers given above (e.g., a character who is moving at 1/4 of their normal Speed will have 1/4 of their normal Dexterity; this will usually mean that they are quite an easy target).

-A character may attempt to catch an falling object (e.g., another character) whilst climbing.
-This requires a successful Brawl action against the Dexterity-based velocity of the falling object and its size as elaborated in the physical combat rules.
-However if the total weight exceeds the Encumbrance limit of the character they will also require a Climb check.

-If a character takes physical damage whilst climbing, they will need to make a Concentration skill roll with a modifier equal to the damage taken.
-If the roll is failed another Climb skill roll is required for that round.

-If the equipment is availble, a character may attempt to improve the surface they are climbing by making additional handholds.
-For every six rounds of using hammer and pitons, or ice-picks, or similar, they may improve the bonus by +1 for every metre of movement.

 **Jump**

 A Jump check is necessary when a player dictates that the character will attempt to leap without touching an intervening surface.
 Encumbrance penalties apply to Jump checks.
 The distance covered will depend on the type of Jump attempted, with modifiers according to the conditions.

-Jump is heavily modified by the velocity of the character from the round prior to jumping.
-A velocity of 0m/round equates with a standing jump.

-0m/round: -4
-4m/round: -2
-8m/round: +0
-12m/round: +2
-16m/round: +4
-etc

-For a long jump, a horizontal move, the distance is equal to the result in metres.
-At the midpoint of the jump, the character will have a vertical height of equal to one-quarter of the horizontal distance.
-For a high jump, a verticle move, the distance jumped is equal to one quarter of the result in meters.

 **Swim**